mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 ### Speaker Diversity

 Across your entire event, there must be adequate representation of expressions.
 The exact requirements is not written in stone, especially for smaller events, but generally, at least 50% of your total speaker lineup should be people who are diverse.
 By diverse I don't mean as most people do just "not cisgender white males", but rather a mix of people from different backgrounds, experiences, and perspectives.
-This should definitely include non-males, non-white, queer people, neuro-diverse people, people with disabilities, people from different countries than the hosting one and people from different industries or from academia.
+This should definitely include non-males, non-white, queer people, neuro-diverse people, people with disabilities, people from different countries than the hosting one and people from different industries or from academia and a mix of vendors, service providers and end-users.

 I believe underrepresented groups should be given some form of priority in the selection process but without lowering the bar for quality.
-I'm an organizer myself and I know how hard it can be to find diverse speakers, on the other hand I don't believe in tokenism, so you shouldn't be forced to accept a bad talk just because it's from an underrepresented group.
+I'm an organizer myself and I know how hard it can be to find diverse speakers if you don't know where to look.
+On the other hand I don't believe in tokenism, so you shouldn't be forced to accept a bad talk just because it's from a speaker belonging to an underrepresented group.

 p.s.
 There are PLENTY of skilled and diverse speakers out there, I can help you find and connect with them!